OliverWebb/robofriends/README.md

 Start the app:
 ### 'npm start'

-### Simple visit the link provided and run it offline.
+### Simply visit the link provided and run it offline.